 - The closeness between people facilitates contact which leads to the maintenance of trust and the exchange of information.

-Cities that abound with these characteristics summarized in the expression "cognitive capitalism" will recover.
+Cities that abound with these characteristics that can be summed up in the expression "cognitive capitalism" will recover.
 Those that have more routine industries may not.
 Cities based on the knowledge economy will grow faster than those based on production and manufacturing (delegable elsewhere or to others, human or non-human).

-Cities, in short, will still survive for a long time because they are all in all one of humanity's greatest inventions.
+Cities, in short, will still survive for a long time because they are all in all one of the greatest inventions of humanity.

 The power of cities: sharing, matching and learning